samuelgozlan/amplitude-dev-center/docs/data/destinations/refiner-cohort.md

     This integration is maintained by Refiner.
 Contact the Refiner support team for support with this integration.

-[Refiner](https://refiner.io/) Refiner serves as a user feedback and customer survey solution designed specifically for data-driven SaaS teams.
+[Refiner](https://refiner.io/) is a user feedback and customer survey solution designed specifically for data-driven SaaS teams.
 It enables these teams to gain a more profound understanding of their users' needs, gauge customer satisfaction, enhance retention rates, and conduct research to inform their future product development strategies.

 ## Considerations